 After you do that, work on a second verse.
 Then work on a hook, and so on.
 This can give you a new perspective when it comes to thinking outside of the box and finding the fun in creativity.

 Find a book, any book.
 Look for the last word in the second chapter and write that word down.
-If you don't have a book handy, google "Random word generator".
-Once you have a good word (skip words like it and them), associate that word with 5 other related words.
+If you don't have a book handy, google "Random word generator" once you have a good word (skip words like it and them), associate that word with five other related terms.

 Slightly similar to the previous songwriting exercise, instead of creating full lines for your verses and hooks, just go with one word per line.
 For example, your verse can simply be: